acousticly/docs/docs/Adding Acoustic.md

 Once you press the `Authorize` button and complete the Captcha, you should be redirected to our thank-you page.
 In addition, you'll also see a message like the one below in your Discord server. **Spectacular!**

 Now let's get the party started by [playing some songs](/play_song)!

-## I have problems with inviting Acoustic!
----
-For any issues with inviting Acoustic, check out the [Invite Troubleshooting](/invite_troubleshooting) section.